mistricky/mistricky/README.md

  <br />
  <div>
 <img width="80" src="./assets/palette.png" />

+<H2>Life Style</H2>
 </div>

 And I'm also a Biggg Fan of Pixel Art, abstract reality things and draw it on paper, pixel is a cool expression of how you see things, that's so cool.

+Nowdays, in addition to create pixel art, I'm working hard on Kickflip, If you have any tips you can show me, please let me know! 🙏
 </div>
       </td>
       <td>